fmunz/eksIstioWorkshop/README.md

 # Tailored EKS / Istio Workshop

-We only do a subset of a really great and well designed workshop that you can find [here](https://eksworkshop.com/).
+In this workshop we focus on a subset of a highly recommended and well designed Amazon EKS workshop by Brent Langston that you can find [here](https://eksworkshop.com/).

 * Read [Introduction](https://eksworkshop.com/introduction/)